ZhaoSongGOO/lynx/explorer/android/README.md

 Add the ANDROID_HOME variable to your environment configuration file(maybe ~/.zshrc or ~/.bash_profile or ~/.bashrc, depending on your terminal environment).

-If you have installed the Android SDK before, please set ANDROID_HOME to the installation directory of the Android SDK.(If you have previously installed Android SDK by Android Studio, the installation path of the Android SDK is usually located at /Users/your-username/Library/Android/sdk on MacOS and Linux or C:\Users\Admin\AppData\Local\Android\Sdk on Windows)
+If you have installed the Android SDK before, please set ANDROID_HOME to the installation directory of the Android SDK.(If you have previously installed Android SDK by Android Studio, the installation path of the Android SDK is usually located at $HOME/Library/Android/sdk on MacOS and Linux or %USERPROFILE%\AppData\Local\Android\Sdk on Windows)

 If you have NOT installed the Android SDK before, you can set ANDROID_HOME to the path where you want the Android SDK to be installed.
 We have tools to help you install the Android SDK to ANDROID_HOME.

 - MacOS and Linux

-    ```
+    ```bash
     export ANDROID_HOME=<path-to-android-sdk>
     ```

 - Windows

-    ```
+    ```powershell
     [Environment]::SetEnvironmentVariable('ANDROID_HOME', $path-to-android-sdk, 'User')
     ```

+    Also, manually adding Android SDK's path to user scope's environment variables ANDROID_HOME is also viable.

 ### Python Library